 Hydrotherapy

-Hydrotherapy spa environments use water in different temperatures to promote relaxation.
-Examples include mineral baths, whirlpool tubs, and steam therapy.
+Hydrotherapy uses water at different temperatures to support relaxation.
+Examples include mineral baths, steam rooms, and whirlpool tubs.

 Aromatherapy